Financing Available! We have financing options available for your next project. Learn more →

 Around job sites, builders often use "concrete footer" and concrete footing in the same way.
 Homeowners may hear both terms referring to the same part of the foundation system.

-Durability and strength matter: a Concrete Footer Pittman Center TN is built to handle weather and help reduce long-term movement.
-The right footing size depends on soil, load, and local code, not on guesswork.
-The next section covers the basics of footing sizing.
+Durability and strength matter since a Concrete Footer Pittman Center TN needs to resist weather and reduce movement over the long term.
+The size of a footing is determined by soil, load, and local code, not by rough estimates.
+The next section breaks down the basics of proper sizing.

 Soil bearing capacity affects width